mattidorsch/synspec51_fork/README.md

 ## synspec51_fork

 A fork of Synspec 51, the stellar spectrum synthesis code by Ivan Hubeny & Thierry Lanz ([Hubeny & Lanz 2011](https://www.ascl.net/1109.022)).
-Synspec is not my work; this fork only includes small additions, mostly  treatment of ionised heavy metals, updated He I broadening tables, linear Zeeman splitting, and some minor improvements.
+Synspec is not my work; this fork only includes small additions, mostly treatment of ionised heavy metals, updated He I broadening tables, linear Zeeman splitting, and some minor improvements and bug fixes.

 For a general manual on Synspec 51, see [Hubeny & Lanz (2017)](https://arxiv.org/abs/1706.01859).